replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 In this procedure, you install Velero and configure your first storage destination.

 :::note
-If you already have Velero installed and want to update or change your storage destination, you can use either the Replicated admin console or the kots CLI.
-For more information about using the admin console to update a storage destination, see [Changing to Host Path Storage using the Admin Console](changing-to-host-path-storage-using-the-admin-console).
+If you already have Velero installed and want to update your storage destination, you can use the Replicated admin console.
+For more information about updating with the admin console, see [Changing to Host Path Storage using the Admin Console](changing-to-host-path-storage-using-the-admin-console).
 :::

 To configure your first storage destination: